 Of course, there are other issues with investing significant amounts of money into a single type of bond.
 While the Series I bond eliminates principal risk and inflation risk, investors must keep their money locked up for at least a year.
 You simply won’t be able to sell the bond before then.
 So if there’s any chance you’ll need the money before a year, the Series I bond is not for you.

 And if you sell the bond within five years of purchasing it, you’ll have to pay a penalty of three months’ interest.
 However, if inflation calms down, that penalty will decline as well.
 Of course, if inflation does fall to more normal levels, it makes the Series I bonds much less attractive, too.

 “I think that a lot is being made about the I bonds, which were not a significant instrument until inflation hit hard, and now people want to pile in,” says Armstrong.

 Before you begin with this approach, it could be worthwhile to consult a financial advisor so that you have all the details ironed out and fully understand the risks.

 Series I bonds are an attractive investment option right now.
 Investors looking to take advantage of their high yield should act soon, so they can capture the rate currently on offer.
-However, even though rates on the Series I bond declined in November, few investors expect inflation to suddenly come to a halt, giving you an extended period of high interest rates with a low-risk government bond.
+However, few investors expect inflation to suddenly come to a halt, giving you an extended period of high interest rates with a low-risk government bond.